 - Blue/White – 25000 + Kelvin – 24000 + Celsius

 The star in the center of our own solar system, (The Sun) is considered a yellow dwarf star.
 However our sun may seem white to the naked eye.
-Stars emit what is considered a peak wavelength or color, this is its primary color, however it also emits other wavelengths or colors, and when you combine these wavelengths in light it creates the color white.
-This is how white is created in color devices such as your TVs, tablets and smart phones, which use the Additive RGB color model.
+Stars emit what is considered a peak wavelength or color, this is its primary color, however it also emits all the wavelengths or colors of the spectrum, and when you combine these wavelengths in light it creates the color white.
+This is how white is created in color devices such as your TVs, tablets and smart phones, which use the Additive RGB primary color model.

 As a stars temperature increases, the wavelengths that the star emits get shorter, and the shortest wavelength is that of the color blue.
 This is why the hottest stars appear blue.